nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

-# Resolving the complex Bordetella pertussis genome using barcoded nanopore sequencing
+# Resolving the complex *Bordetella pertussis* genome using barcoded nanopore sequencing

-## Developing a sequencing pipeline for *Bordetella pertussis* genomes

 This page is currently a work-in-progress (mostly due to data upload speed!), but will include:
 - our full methodology, including any homemade code and commands used for community-built tools, plus a shell script to run either of our final pipelines